HIS 101

 • Any student with a documented disability needing academic adjustments or accommodations is encouraged to contact a counselor for disability services.
 Contact information can be found online on the college web page.
 For additional information, please contact an ELI counselor at elicounselors@nvcc.edu or 703.323.2425.
 All information is kept confidential.

-• You must send all of your assignments and extra credit work by e-mail according to the Using Email in Your ELI History Course instructions.
+• You must submit all of your assignments and extra credit through Blackboard according to the Submitting Assignments and Using Email in Your ELI History Course instructions.
 (No more than one submission per calendar day will be accepted.)
 Feedback on your work will be returned via e-mail, usually within 24-72 hours.
-Your work is considered to have been submitted only when it actually reaches your instructor's inbox in a gradable form.
-In other words, the simple fact that you may have emailed something does not constitute "submission" of an assignment.

-• Please review the information on Using Blackboard for instructions on how to access the online discussions and your gradebook.
-(Please note that you must always include your instructor's name on the subject line of any online posting and you should never attach a document to one of your postings.)
+• Please review the information on Using Blackboard for instructions on how to submit assignments, access the online discussions and view your gradebook.

-• Finally, please remember that you must pass the final exam with a grade of "C" (175/250) or better to earn a passing grade in this course.
+• Finally, please remember that you must pass the final exam with a grade of "C" (175/250) or better to earn a passing grade of "C" or better in this course.

 Blue Separator Bar